• Skip to primary navigation

 More Summer Berry Recipes You'll Love

-• fresh strawberry popsicles thumbnail picture.
+• Thumbnail of fresh strawberry popsicles.

 Fresh Strawberry Popsicles

-• sugar free raspberry sorbet thumbnail picture.
+• Thumbnail of sugar free raspberry sorbet.

 Sugar Free Raspberry Sorbet

-• berry nice cream thumbnail picture.
+• Thumbnail of berry nice cream.

 Berry Nice Cream

 If you love this recipe, please leave a comment with a five-star rating — or simply hit the five-star button in the recipe card.
-Don't forget to signup for my newsletter.
+Don't forget to signup for my newsletter!

 Coconut Berry Smoothie

 This coconut berry smoothie is made with creamy coconut milk, juicy strawberries, natural sweetener, and a dash of coconut extract for an extra boost of coconutty goodness.
-It’s light, refreshing, and the perfect low-carb and keto-friendly breakfast, snack, or sweet treat.
+It’s light, refreshing, and the perfect low carb and keto friendly breakfast, snack, or sweet treat.
 Adult and kid-approved!

-Prep Time 3 mins
+Prep 3 minutes mins

-Cook Time 2 mins
+Cook 2 minutes mins

-Total Time 5 mins
+Total 5 minutes mins

 Servings 1 Serving

-Equipment
+Special Equipment

 • Stemless Wine Glasses

-• Measuring Spoons and Measuring Cups
+• Measuring Spoons and Cups

 Ingredients